SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## The Journey

 SeaQL was founded by [Chris](https://github.com/tyt2y3) back in 2020.
-We devoted ourself into developing open source libraries that help Rust developers in building data intensive applications.
-In the past two years, we published and actively maintaining four open source libraries: [SeaQuery](https://github.com/SeaQL/sea-query), [SeaSchema](https://github.com/SeaQL/sea-schema), [SeaORM](https://github.com/SeaQL/sea-orm) and [StarfishQL](https://github.com/SeaQL/starfish-ql).
+We devoted ourselves into developing open source libraries that help Rust developers in building data intensive applications.
+In the past two years, we published and maintained four open source libraries: [SeaQuery](https://github.com/SeaQL/sea-query), [SeaSchema](https://github.com/SeaQL/sea-schema), [SeaORM](https://github.com/SeaQL/sea-orm) and [StarfishQL](https://github.com/SeaQL/starfish-ql).
 Each library is designed to fill a niche in existing Rust ecosystem, it's fully extensible and plays well with other Rust libraries.

 ### 2020